quinb96/PhoneSploitGui/README.md

 ![Screenshot](Screenshots/Firstpage.png)
 ![Screenshot](Screenshots/Secondpage.png)

-**PhoneSploitGui is a gui version of the cli tool PhoneSploit used to manage android devices that have USB Debugging enabled.
+**PhoneSploitGui is a GUI version of the CLI tool PhoneSploit used to manage android devices that have USB Debugging enabled.
 Which was created by metachar but is no longer available.
 There are 20+ functions to PhoneSploitGui.
 PhoneSploitGui uses ADB which must be installed to your device in order for it to run.
 Works for Windows, Linux and Mac OS.**

 # Installing PhoneSploitGui